Carmen Zolman

 These platforms represent a thread running through 20+ years of innovation work: the conviction that design systems — named, scalable, IP-backed — create more lasting value than seasonal product.
 The brief changes.
 The methodology doesn't.

-The next chapter is about applying that methodology beyond apparel — to physical-digital experiences, play systems, and products where material innovation meets imagination.
+The next chapter is about bringing that methodology to new territory — where material innovation meets craft, where performance meets culture, and where design leadership can shape not just product but the creative vision of an entire line.
 The most interesting problems are the ones that haven't been framed yet.

 carmen@zolman.net